aeneasr/morula/README.md

 > efficient testing for monorepos

-Monorepositories, or "monorepos" simply called, are repositories that contain multiple code bases that belong together.
+Monorepositories, or monorepos, are repositories that contain multiple code bases that belong together.
 They allow efficient work on a complex project that was broken up into several subprojects to make things more manageable.